 The cafe serves beer and cocktails for those in the mood and has a second-floor balcony that overlooks the busy alley below and has live music on Sunday afternoons.

 There’s a food menu too, so we had to give it a go.

 We tried char sluk bah (US$4.25), two slices of homemade brown bread topped with local sluk bah (a type of spinach), sauteed chickpeas, and garlic.
 The dish is sprinkled with feta and makes for a flavorful, quick, and healthy meal.

 We also ordered the honey roasted pumpkin bagel (US$4.50), a poppy seed bagel with slow-roasted honey pumpkin slices, lettuce, carrot, tomato, and roasted beetroot hummus dressing.
 If you like your food saucy (which we do) they serve it with a cup of homemade mango chutney, which we unceremoniously dumped over the delicious, if messy, sandwich.

 Other interesting menu items included pesto on toast made with a local coriander called girona, sweet potato toast, and the classic Indonesian dish gado gado.

-As we deposited ourselves back onto the busy street after our stop, the food and coffee left us with plenty of energy for exploring the street’s other offerings, including sustainable fashion shop Soieries Du Mekong, artisanal beauty and bath product outlet Saarti, and Khmer street food restaurant Baktouk Food House.
+As we deposited ourselves back onto the busy street, the food and coffee left us with plenty of energy for exploring the alley’s other offerings, including sustainable fashion shop Soieries Du Mekong, artisanal beauty and bath product outlet Saarti, and Khmer street food stop Baktouk Food House.